N3xigen/Subservient/README.md

 ## 📽️ Subservient Installation & Configuration (video) Guide

-The video below provides a comprehensive walkthrough for installing and configuring Subservient on a fresh Windows machine.
+The video below provides a comprehensive walkthrough for installing and configuring Subservient.<br>
-It covers Python setup, required dependencies, and the use of external tools like ffmpeg and mkvtoolnix.
+It covers Python setup, required dependencies, and the use of external tools like ffmpeg and mkvtoolnix.<br>
-Click the link if you would like to follow the video guide, or scroll down to consult the ReadMe file.
+Please note that this installation video only covers the native Python version, and not the docker container.<br>
+For a (textual) guide installing and running the containerized version of Subservient, please scroll down.<br>

   <a href="https://www.youtube.com/watch?v=33lcr6dCtRw">
     <img src="https://i.ibb.co/6JBG73qP/Screenshot-2025-07-28-112319.png" alt="Screenshot-2025-07-28-112319" alt="Subservient Instructional Video" width="480"/>